Chris Bassitt impressive as Blue Jays end skid, top Pirates 4-0

 PITTSBURGH – The settling-in process appears to be just about over for Chris Bassitt.

-The Toronto pitcher dominated the Pittsburgh Pirates over seven strong innings on Friday night as the Blue Jays rolled to a 4-0 victory to end a five-game losing streak.
+The Toronto pitcher dominated the Pittsburgh Pirates over seven strong innings, as the Blue Jays rolled to a 4-0 victory to end a five-game losing streak.

 Bassitt (4-2), signed to a three-year, $63-million contract in December, struck out five against four walks to win his third straight decision.
 After a bumpy debut with the Blue Jays on April 2 in which he was tagged for nine runs in 3 1/3 innings, Bassitt has surrendered four hits or less in each of his last five starts.